thesadru/disnake/docs/api.rst

         No criteria set.
     .. attribute:: low

-        Member must have a verified email on their Discord account.
+        Member must have a verified email on their Discord accont.
     .. attribute:: medium

         Member must have a verified email and be registered on Discord for more